From the Run/Debug Configurations dialog: Configure when editing a run/debug configuration for an application server.

 Use this page or dialog to manage configurations for the supported application servers and their settings.

 The servers that are already defined in IntelliJ IDEA are shown in the pane under and .
 When you select a server in this pane, the corresponding configuration settings and associated controls are shown in the area to the right.
-(If you are editing a run configuration for a particular server (e.g. Tomcat), only the existing configurations for this particular server are shown.)
+(If you are editing a run configuration for a particular server (for example, Tomcat), only the existing configurations for this particular server are shown.)

 Use to create server configurations and to remove them.